tlaze/ReadMeGenerator/readMeEx.md

   ## Questions

-  If you have any questions, comments, or issues feel free to contact \ directly through
+  If you have any questions, comments, or issues feel free to contact Tom directly through

-  email:
+  email: tomlazore@gmail.com

-  or check out my gitHub:
+  or check out my gitHub: https://github.com/tlaze